codingways/rls_multi_tenant/README.md

 A Rails gem that provides PostgreSQL Row Level Security (RLS) based multi-tenancy for Rails applications.

+> 📚 **Learn more about PostgreSQL Row Level Security**: [PostgreSQL RLS Documentation](https://www.postgresql.org/docs/current/ddl-rowsecurity.html)

+## ⚠️ IMPORTANT: Database Security Setup for RLS

+**This gem relies on PostgreSQL Row-Level Security (RLS) for tenant isolation.
+You MUST create a dedicated database role with proper RLS permissions before using this gem in production.**

 ## Features

 - 🔒 **Row Level Security**: Automatic tenant isolation using PostgreSQL RLS